pragatibhandari/hotelproject/README.md

 ### Steps the project is implemented

-A. Setting up React environment
+1. Setting up React environment
-B. Connecting app to github
+2. Connecting app to github
-C. Deploying React app to Amplify
+3. Deploying React app to Amplify
-D Building React Components to Render Data
+4. Building React Components to Render Data
-E Using JSON as a Mock for Dynamically loaded data
+5. Using JSON as a Mock for Dynamically loaded data
-F Using AWS DynamoDB to store data
+6. Using AWS DynamoDB to store data
-G Interacting with AWS and DynamoDB through the command line H Creating and use a DynamoDB table
+7. Interacting with AWS and DynamoDB through the command line
+8. Creating and use a DynamoDB table
-I Createing, loading, and testing a new role that can execute Lambda functions and interact with DynamoDB.
+9. Createing, loading, and testing a new role that can execute Lambda functions and interact with DynamoDB.
-J Creating and deploying an API gateway and connecting the React code to an API Gateway endpoint.
+10. Creating and deploying an API gateway and connecting the React code to an API Gateway endpoint.